Matthias Corvinus: War for the Lands of the Bohemian Crown (1468–1479)

 Matthias's bride Beatrice of Naples arrived in Hungary in late 1476.
-Matthias married her in Buda on 22 December that year.
+Matthias married her in Buda on 22 December 1476.
 The Queen soon established a rigid etiquette, making direct contacts between the King and his subjects more difficult.
 According to Bonfini, Matthias also "improved his board and manner of life, introduced sumptuous banquets, disdaining humility at home and beautified the dining rooms" after his marriage.
 According to a contemporaneous record, around that time Matthias's revenues amounted about 500,000 florins, half of which derived from the tax of the royal treasury and the extraordinary tax.

 Matthias concluded an alliance with the Teutonic Knights and the Bishopric of Ermland against Poland in March 1477.
 However, instead of Poland, he declared war on Emperor Frederick after he learnt that the Emperor had confirmed Vladislaus Jagiellon's position as King of Bohemia and Prince-elector.
 Matthias invaded Lower Austria and imposed a blockade on Vienna.
 Vladislaus Jagiellon denied to support the Emperor, forcing him to seek reconciliation with Matthias.
-With the mediation of Pope Sixtus IV, Venice, and Ferdinand I of Naples, Matthias concluded a peace treaty with Frederick III, which was signed on 1 December.
+With the mediation of Pope Sixtus IV, Venice, and Ferdinand I of Naples, Matthias concluded a peace treaty with Frederick III, which was signed on 1 December 1477.
 The Emperor promised to confirm Matthias as the lawful ruler of Bohemia and to pay him an indemnity of 100,000 florins.
 They met in Korneuburg where Frederick III installed Matthias as King of Bohemia and Matthias swore loyalty to the Emperor.

 Negotiations between the envoys of Matthias and Vladislaus Jagiellon accelerated during the next few months.
 The first draft of a treaty was agreed upon on 28 March 1478, and the text was completed by the end of 1477.
-The treaty authorized both monarchs to use the title of King of Bohemiaalthough Vladislaus could omit to style Matthias as such in their correspondenceand the Lands of the Bohemian Crown were divided between them; Vladislaus ruled in Bohemia proper and Matthias in Moravia, Silesia and Lusatia.
-They solemnly ratified the peace treaty at their meeting in Olomouc on 21 July.
+The treaty authorized both monarchs to use the title of King of Bohemia although Vladislaus could omit to style Matthias as such in their correspondence, and the Lands of the Bohemian Crown were divided between them.
+Vladislaus ruled in Bohemia proper and Matthias in Moravia, Silesia and Lusatia.
+They solemnly ratified the peace treaty at their meeting in Olomouc on 21 July 1478.